anyulled/gsas-live-stream-workshop/workspace/adrs/0004-use-react-spa.md

 ## Decision

-The website component of the web application will be implemented as a React SPA.
+The website component of the web application will be implemented as a Next.js application.

 ## Consequences